-Since I’ve learned the definition of introvert, I know I am one.
+Since I’ve learned the definition of introvert, I know I am one, so I know everything about things that annoy introverts the most.
 Honestly, living in this extraverted world is difficult for introverts.
 We always have to defend our choices, our lifestyle, our priorities, our needs.
 Some extraverted people like putting labels on everyone and everything they can’t understand which is why people often perceive introverts as shy, timid, and emotionally unavailable.
 But I’d rather describe most introverts as extremely polite, well-mannered, and self-sufficient.
-So, if you know introverted people, don’t rush to put labels on them because you don’t know even 1% of their thoughts and emotions and you probably never will, unless you’re a very very very important person in their life.
+So, if you know introverted people, don’t rush to put labels on them because you don’t know even 1% of their thoughts and emotions and you probably never will, unless you’re a very important person in their life.

 Here I’m going to reveal 11 things that annoy introverts the most even if we never say a word about them.
 It’s going to be a very straightforward piece.
 The truth can be bitter sometimes.